UEABIO/physalia-R-course-2023/docs/17-Multiple-regression.md

 <p>lm(Light + Fert)</p>
 </div>

-In the examples above, you are unlikely to find much of a difference between running the `drop1()` function or `anova()` on the complex or reduced models.
+In the examples above, you are unlikely to find much of a difference between running the `anova()` function as a test of nested models or `anova()` on the full model.
 This is because these designs are 'balanced' (equal numbers in each level of a predictor).
 When designs are not balanced then the order matters when we use `anova()` -  this is because the sum of squares is calculated sequentially (in the order of the formula), and so we could get different results depending on the order in which we assemble predictors into our model!

 #### Practice